Using a Vocational Expert to Establish Pre & Post Injury Earning Capacity in Personal Injury Cases

 Using DOL average earnings for a Tractor Trailer Driver of $50,000 per annum

 |Amount of Loss|

 |LOST EARNING CAPACITY||$2,220,000|

-Having the Vocational Expert establish the Plaintiff’s Earning Capacity in this case resulted in $799,200 difference in favor of the plaintiff.
+Having the Vocational Expert establish the Plaintiff’s Earning Capacity, in this case, resulting in a $799,200 difference in favor of the plaintiff.

 Occupational Assessment Services has been involved as Vocational Experts in some of the largest verdicts in the United States, including Escobar vs the State of New Jersey which received a verdict of $166,000,000 and Verni vs Armark which received a $105,000,000 verdict.

 Without the use of the OAS Vocational Expert Services, these large verdicts may not have been achieved.